BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

 The Polish bank sector's appeal is enhanced by its banks having escaped the bad debt problems still dogging many of their western European counterparts.

-BNP's proposed acquisition of BGZ, whose shares jumped by up to 8 percent on the deal, is its latest attempt to buy a chunk of the Polish market after it lost out to Spain's Banco Santander (SAN.MC) in a bidding war for Bank Zachodni BZW.WA.
+BNP's proposed acquisition of BGZ, whose shares jumped 8 percent on the deal, is its second attempt to buy an increased chunk of the Polish market after it lost out to Spain's Banco Santander (SAN.MC) in a bidding war for Bank Zachodni BZW.WA.

 LOOKING TO EXPAND